01 of 06

 - Fold the length of the 3 1/2" by 19" strips in half with the wrong sides of the fabric together and press well.

 - Fold the raw edges in to the fold line and press once again.

 - With the folds in place, sew close to the folded edges that are separate to sew them in place.

 Adding Piping to the Bag and Attaching the Handles

-Although the addition of piping to the seams is not necessary, it does assist the bag in holding it's shape.
-Sew piping to the side sections starting at the center of the flat bottom.
+Although the addition of piping to the seams is not necessary, it does assist in holding the bag's shape.
+And if you use a contrasting color, the piping can add to the overall aesthetic.
+If you decide to include piping, sew it to the side sections starting at the center of the flat bottom.

 Continue to 4 of 6 below.

 - Mark the top center of the side pieces with the piping attached.